esutwo/docker-osticket/README.md

 # Introduction

 Docker image for running version 1.14.1 of [OSTicket](http://osticket.com/).
 This image has been created from [CampbellSoftwareSolutions/docker-osticket](https://github.com/CampbellSoftwareSolutions/docker-osticket), which is then based off the original docker-osticket image by [Petter A. Helset](mailto:petter@helset.eu).

+**PLEASE NOTE** - *I am only posting this publicly simply if this helps anyone else.
+We are using a variation of this image because a plugin we were using did NOT work with nginx, and we noticed some other small issues.
+Personally, we have no issue with apache, and if thats what is supported, we felt our image should be using it.*

 It has a few modifications:

   * Updated to use Apache2 as the webserver instead of nginx (osTicket does not offically support nginx)
   * Use build ARGs to define versions of PHP, Apache2, and osTicket
-  * Documentation added, hurray!
   * Base OS image fixed to Alpine Linux
   * AJAX issues fixed that made original image unusable
   * Now designed to work with a linked [MySQL](https://registry.hub.docker.com/u/library/mysql/) docker container.